 In Chapter 4, the Anti-Guy guards a chest with a powerful badge; you can either beat him or bribe him with his Trademark Favorite Food (it must be cooked, and although the ingredients are easy to obtain, no recipe forLemon Candy is ever given).
 He has no special abilities - just high hp and extremely high attack power.

 The Anti Guy appears again in the final chapter.
-At one point you take a three question quiz, and getting all wrong (you'd really have to do so intentionally) results in a brutal brawl with three Anti Guys at once.
+At one point you take a seven question quiz, and getting 3 wrong answers before getting 5 right results in a brutal brawl with three Anti Guys at once.
 This fight isn't impossible, but it's hard to survive unless you have prepared for it in advance (meaning you've already anticipated the questions and answered wrong on purpose).

 Book Ends: The prologue and epilogue involve the Mario Bros. being invited to a get-together at Peach's Castle.
 The only difference is that you're walking around in the castle in the prologue, and around town in the epilogue.